logseq/logseq/docs/contributing-to-translations.md

 ## Where to Contribute

-Language translations are under, [src/resources/dicts/](https://github.com/logseq/logseq/blob/master/src/resources/dicts/) with each language having it's own file.
+Language translations are under, [src/resources/dicts/](https://github.com/logseq/logseq/blob/master/src/resources/dicts/) with each language having its own file.
 For example, the es locale is in `es.edn`.

 ## Language Overview